Anglo-Amalgamated

 Anglo-Amalgamated Productions was a British film production company, run by Nat Cohen and Stuart Levy, which operated from 1945 until roughly 1971 (after which it was absorbed into EMI Films).
 Low-budget and second features, often produced at Merton Park Studios, formed much of its output.
 It was the UK distributor of many films produced by American International Pictures (AIP), who distributed AA's films in the United States.

 It is remembered for producing the first 12 Carry On films (all of which were produced at Pinewood Studios) and B-movie series such as The Scales of Justice, Scotland Yard and the Edgar Wallace Mysteries.
-It did, however, produce the Michael Powell film Peeping Tom (1960) and such films as John Schlesinger's A Kind of Loving (1962), Billy Liar (1963) or Ken Loach's Poor Cow (1967).
+It also produced the Michael Powell film Peeping Tom (1960) and such films as John Schlesinger's A Kind of Loving (1962) and Billy Liar (1963) and Ken Loach's Poor Cow (1967).

 The company's distribution arrangement with American International Pictures led to the last two films in Roger Corman's series of films based on the works of Edgar Allan Poe, The Masque of the Red Death and The Tomb of Ligeia (both 1964), being joint productions made in the UK.
 AA's film distribution subsidiary was Anglo Amalgamated Film Distributors Ltd. Anglo had a film production arm called Insignia Films.

+History

+Cohen and Levy were both cinema owners and Cohen sold some of his cinemas to Levy.
+They decided to go into business together as Anglo-Amalgmated.
+The company began as a distributor, putting out some Hal Roach re-issues and documentaries.
+They then signed a deal with American Leasing Corporation to distribute some American films in Britain.

+In 1951, the company moved into production with Assassin for Hire.
+This was made at Merton Park Studios, starting a close relationship between those studios and Anglo.

+Anglo Amalgmated expanded into more expensive features with The Sleeping Tiger, which also marked the beginning of a close relationship with producer Julian Wintle.
+The company had a huge hit with The Tommy Steele Story in 1957.
+Another profitable association was with producer Peter Rogers who made the Carry On films.